Frequently Asked Questions

 May I join in a session with my child if I wish?

-If I feel that my current provider isn't helping, what can or should I do?
+If I feel that my current provider isn’t meeting my needs, what steps should I take?

-In some situations prescription medication is necessary or highly recommended, however there are always alternatives that your provider will be happy to discuss with you.
-Ask your provider about nutritional and lifestyle modifications, supplements, and other complementary theories (acupuncture, sensory deprivation therapy, etc.) which your provider will gladly discuss.
-Furthermore, “talk therapy” can be a helpful alternative in order to cope and overcome certain mental health issues.
+In some cases, prescription medication is necessary or recommended, but there are always alternatives your provider can discuss with you.
+These may include nutritional and lifestyle changes, supplements, and complementary therapies like acupuncture or sensory deprivation.
+Additionally, talk therapy can be an effective way to cope with and overcome mental health challenges.

 I need help now.
 What do I do?

-If you need help now, ask for help.
-If you are experiencing a psychiatric emergency go to your nearest emergency department or call 911.
-The National Suicide Prevention Lifeline can be reached 24/7 at 1-800-8255.
-While we are not an emergency psychiatric facility, our primary job is to protect your safety and promote your wellness.
-In order to protect the wellbeing of yourself or others, we are required to contact emergency services if an individual is an immediate threat to themselves or others.
+If you need immediate help, please ask for it.
+In a psychiatric emergency, go to the nearest emergency room or call 911.
+The National Suicide Prevention Lifeline is available 24/7 at 1-800-8255.
+While we are not an emergency facility, our top priority is your safety and well-being.
+If someone poses an immediate threat to themselves or others, we are required to contact emergency services to protect everyone involved.